- Oct 30: Errand, the young urban fantasy adventure, has been translated into Dutch.

 Should the heroes succeed, your Master will be slain, his reign of terror ended, and the world shall be covered with flowers and puppy dogs.
 That must never happen - this time, evil shall prevail!

 A short adventure game where you play a minion of darkness, using your wit and guile to lead the heroes into traps and to a nasty demise.
-Runner-up for Screen 7's Game Of The Year award; includes voice acting.
+Runner-up for S7's Game Of The Year award; includes voice acting.

 A frantic and addictive shooting game in vector graphics: kill the evil polygons before they kill you!
 Who needs a plot?
 Just sit back, dodge, and keep blasting until you reach the boss monster!

-Featuring twenty different enemies that chase you, snipe from the corners, or blast you with a frickin' laser; many powerups to boost your speed or firepower; and several play modes and difficulty levels to keep it fresh.
+Featuring twenty different enemies that chase you, snipe from the corners, or blast you with a frickin' laser; selectable upgrades to boost your speed or firepower; and several play modes and difficulty levels to keep it fresh.
 And of course it has a two-player mode to share the madness!

 On the starship Quasar, the lack of shore time causes tension to run high.
 The latest argument has proved too much, with each of the crew stalking off to different parts of the ship.
 To the medical officer, bringing these warring characters back together will be no easy task.